-After six drama-packed seasons, HBO's Girls ends this Sunday, and with it, so do the dozens of beauty moments that defined the show's quippy, millennial-centric spirit.
+After six drama-packed seasons, HBO's Girls has ended, and with it, so do the dozens of beauty moments that defined the show's quippy, millennial-centric spirit.
 Whether you are a die-hard fan of the series, watch it passively, or gave up after Adam and Jessa started dating in season five (seriously, what the heck?), you can't deny that Girls has inspired a generation of young women to wear buns in the shape of doughnuts, give their friends stick-and-poke tattoos, and feel not-so-shitty about their own bodies.

 "Yeah, we're just super different," Mamet tells me over the phone on her way home from a Burt's Bees party.
 (The actress is a big skincare buff and a fan of the brand's lip balm, which she says was a go-to on set.)
 If nothing else, Mamet's speaking voice proves her point—it's about 10 times slower than anything we'd hear from Shosh.
 What do you know?
 Sometimes a character is just a character.

 That said, we can all agree that Shoshanna was a special one.
 So to honor the Girls series finale, we invited Mamet to look back on some of her most memorable beauty moments—from Shosh's worst makeup look to Mamet's personal beauty evolution to which Girls character would be most likely to shave her head.
-Keep scrolling to read our conversation.

 BYRDIE: I know that you and Shoshanna are nothing alike, but over the years, did she rub off on your personal aesthetic in any way?